 Attributing indirect deaths and injuries to a single occurrence of explosive violence is inherently difficult.
 UNIDIR defines indirect deaths and injuries as those ‘resulting from a loss of access to essential goods and services as a consequence of explosive weapons use’.
-Given the precise and contained nature of the strike on the farm in Kustay, it is hard to designate any specific indirect casualties to the attack.
+In this incident, Faiqa and her family are unlikely to suffer a loss of access to essential goods as a consequence of the landmine detonation.

 Chapter 4: SDG 11 – Sustainable Cities and Communities

 Chapter 5: SDG 3 – Good Health and Well-Being